 We attempted to identify preregistration of experiments in the following ways:

-We used regular expressions to extract from all of the experimental papers sentences that referred to “prereg” or “pre-reg”, as well as any references to commonly used preregistration servers (OSF, EGAP, and AsPredicted), and then searched for the availability of the corresponding link to validate that the preregistration had taken place.
+We used regular expressions to extract from all of the experimental papers sentences that referred to “prereg” or “pre-reg”, “preanalysis” or “pre-analysis”, as well as any references to commonly used preregistration servers (OSF, EGAP, and AsPredicted), and then searched for the availability of the corresponding link to validate that the preregistration had taken place.
 Parts of this process — for instance, searching author names in the Experiments in Governance and Politics (EGAP) registry to look for the corresponding paper — involved time-consuming detective work;

 We downloaded all EGAP preregistration metadata in JSON format from the Open Science Foundation Registry (https://osf.io/registries/discover), extracted from this file all osf.io links and unique EGAP registry IDs, and used command line utilities to search for them through the corpus of all the papers.